Faq. Exámenes Cambridge

 What will the Cambridge English test center do?

-- Request all the details of your visual impairment
+- request full details of your difficulty

 - arrange to take the test.